NEJM Evidence November 11, 2023

 Composite of worsening heart failure or cardiovascular death

-Key result: Dapagliflozin significantly reduced the risk of worsening heart failure and cardiovascular death in patients with HFrEF.
+Key result: Dapagliflozin significantly reduced the risk of worsening heart failure or cardiovascular death compared to placebo, regardless of diabetes status.

 Tested